| |

 • While the oil is heating, line a baking sheet with paper towels.
 Place a rack in a second baking sheet.

-• Fry the chicken, 2 to 3 pieces at a time, for about 10 minutes on each side, or until golden brown and cooked thoroughly.
-Remove the chicken pieces to pan with the paper towels.
+• Transfer the cooked chicken pieces to paper towels to drain.
 Sprinkle with salt and transfer to the pan with the rack.
-Place the pan in the oven to keep warm while you fry the rest.
-Repeat with the remaining pieces of chicken.
+Place the pan in the oven to keep warm while you fry more.
+Repeat with the remaining chicken pieces.

 Nutrition